What Vaccinations Or Boosters Does My Puppy Need At 5-6 Months?

 7.2 Importance of Documentation

 Proper documentation of your puppy's vaccinations is important for several reasons.
-It helps demonstrate that your puppy has received the necessary vaccinations, which may be required for activities such as travel, boarding, or attending dog shows or training .
+It helps demonstrate that your puppy has received the necessary vaccinations, which may be required for activities such as travel, boarding, or attending dog shows or classes.
 Proper documentation also provides valuable information to future veterinarians, helping them understand your puppy's vaccination history and make informed medical decisions.

 7.3 Providing Proof as Required